cea-hpc/modules/doc/source/module.rst

  *collection* by its bare name: loading this module when restoring the collection will fail if the configuration option :mconfig:`implicit_default` is disabled.

+ If one modulefile load or unload evaluation raises an error, restore sequence
+ continues: environment changes from modules unloaded or loaded prior the evaluation error are preserved and sequence is resumed with the unload or load of remaining modulefiles.

  .. only:: html